Network Rail: Private versus public-sector status

 Until 2013, there was discussion over whether Network Rail should be classified as a public-sector or a private-sector entity.
 Although it was officially a private sector organisation, the fact that its debts were underwritten by the government, and it was partly funded by the government, led to the description of "nationalisation in all but name".
-It was also claimed that the government is keen for Network Rail not to be classified as a public-sector organisation, as this would mean that the company's debt would be counted as public expenditure liabilities.
+It was also claimed that the government did not want Network Rail to be classified as a public-sector organisation, as this would mean that the company's debt would be counted as public expenditure liabilities.
 The Office for National Statistics (ONS) repeatedly clashed with the National Audit Office and the Statistics Commission over whether the successor to Railtrack should be considered a private company – as the ONS believed – or included on the Government's books, as the National Audit Office argued.
-The NAO said that as the Government is bearing the risk that would normally be borne by equity capital, and as it can appoint, through the SRA, a director who cannot be removed by members, Network Rail is effectively a subsidiary of the Government-controlled SRA.
+The NAO said that as the Government was bearing the risk that would normally be borne by equity capital, and as it could appoint, through the SRA, a director who could not be removed by members, Network Rail was effectively a subsidiary of the government-controlled SRA.

-In December 2013, the ONS announced that Network Rail would be classified as a "government body" from September 2014.
+In December 2013, the ONS announced that, under the updated criteria of the 2010 version of the European System of Accounts, Network Rail would be reclassified as a "central government body" from 1 September 2014, and that this reclassification would apply retroactively from 1 April 2004.
 As a result, the company's debt of £34 billion was added to the national debt.
 In the 2016–17 financial year, Network Rail's net debt rose from £41.6 billion to £46.3 billion.